david-lev/pywa/MIGRATION.md

 ### Breaking changes

 - [templates] The templates system has been completely redesigned.
 The old templates are no longer supported, and you need to update your code to use the new templates system (create and send)
+- [listeners] Listeners can now be used to handle any update, not just user updates.
+This means that you can now use listeners to wait for template to be approved and to other account related upadtes.
+If you are using `wa.listen` directly (and not using one of the shortcuts like `wait_for_reply`, `wait_for_click` etc.), you will need to update your code to use the new listeners system.
 - [server] The server now continues to handle updates even if the listener does not use the update.
 This means that if a listener does not filter or cancel the update, the server will pass it to the handlers (unless you call `update.stop_handling()` inside the listener filters/cancelers).
 - [client] The `upload_media` method now returns a `Media` object instead of a string (media ID).
 The `Media` object contains the media ID and allows you to perform actions on the media, such as downloading or deleting it.
 If you using the media ID directly to send media - you don't need to change anything, just use the `Media` object instead of the string. if you stored the media ID in a database or somewhere else, you will need to update your code to use the `Media.id` attribute instead of the string media ID.
 - [client] The `send_message`, `send_image`, and other `send_...` methods now require keyword-only arguments for context.
 This change improves readability and consistency of the API.
 This context arguments are `reply_to_message_id`, `sender` etc. Most of users don't need to change anything, but if you are using positional arguments for these context args (they are located at the end of the method signature, so the chance for breaking is low), you will need to update your code to use keyword arguments.